 *Now, for the new material:

 Yes, as stated above, there was an inevitable end to the Lovecraft material.
 But undaunted by circumstance, Misters Fifer and Lackey persevered by digging into Lovecraft’s essay “Supernatural Horror in Literature”, in which the writer name drops a lot of works by other authors that influenced him.
-Using this as their guide, the podcast now covers those works in much the same way that they covered Mr. Lovecraft’s.
+Using this as their guide, the podcast now covers those weird fiction works in much the same way that they covered Mr. Lovecraft’s.
 The show is still fantastic.

 However, they have now moved to a premium model under the company name Witch House Media, asking $6.66 for a three month period (a perfectly reasonable price as far as I’m concerned, but you and I are not the same person so your reaction might differ).